onedata/onedata-documentation/doc/using_onedata/metadata.md

 spatial views are similar to map-reduce views.
 They are suited for querying multi-dimensional data.
 The main difference is that they don't have a reduce function.

-Currently, view indexes can be created on the following models:
+Currently, views can be created on the following models:
  * [`file_meta`](#file-meta-model)
  * [`times`](#times-model)
  * [`custom_metadata`](#custom-metadata-model)